-The forgotten great theatres now closed in the West End
+The forgotten great closed theatres of the West End

 Even though London is bursting with world-class theatrical venues of all shapes and sizes, the West End used to be home to theatres which have now closed down.
 Learn about the “lost theatres” of the city with us, as we take you through some of the busiest auditoriums in centuries gone by.
 You’ll begin to see London in a different light as you learn about theatres gone by in and around the West End, with maps to where the theatres would be today.